What's the Difference Between HDL and LDL Cholesterol?By Carole Anderson Lucia Reviewed by Briana Rodriquez, R.D. Science-Backed

-We’re here to give you the facts about how HDL (the good type) and LDL (the bad one) affect your health, along with ways to make sure you’re in the right range for both – and what to do if you’re not.
+We’re here to give you the facts about how HDL (the good type) and LDL (the bad one) affect your health, along with ways to make sure your HDL and LDL cholesterol levels are in the right range – and what to do if you’re not.
 Read on for our complete guide.

 What is cholesterol?

 Although it tends to get a bad rap, cholesterol is actually a necessary compound, according to the National Heart, Lung, and Blood Institute (NHLBI),1 as it is used to make important substances in your body, including bile acids, hormones and vitamin D. A fat-like, waxy substance, cholesterol is produced in your liver and then carried throughout your body via your bloodstream.1,2 It is transported by substances called lipoproteins.1